FX Concepts to shutter investment management business

 NEW YORK FX Concepts, once the largest currency hedge fund in the world, said on Wednesday it is winding down its investment management operations given a flood of withdrawals and poor performance.

-Assets at the firm "have dropped to levels that can no longer sustain the business," FX Concepts Vice Chairman Jonathan Clark said in an emailed statement.
+In an emailed statement, FX Concepts Vice Chairman Jonathan Clark said assets at the firm "have dropped to levels that can no longer sustain the business."

-On Monday, FX Concepts chief strategist Bob Savage said the firm's assets under management had dropped to $621 million from a high of $14 billion in 2007.
+On Monday, FX Concepts chief strategist Bob Savage said the firm's assets under management had dropped to $621 million (389 million pounds) from a high of $14 billion in 2007.

 Clark said FX Concepts, which uses computer models for 90 percent of its trading, will wind down open positions and close all of its funds.
 It will, however, keep its newsletter and currency overlay businesses, which manage the foreign exchange risk of equity and bond portfolios for asset managers.